agoncal/agoncal-training-javaee6-advanced/before/06-Service/README.md

 * Start WildFly (`$WILDFLY_HOME/bin/standalone.sh`)
 * `mvn -Parquillian-wildfly-remote test` will execute the tests with WildFly up and running and with the application deployed

-# DOJO - Produce the Entity Manager
+# DOJO - Produce the Entity Manager and @Inject it

 ## Add a CDI producer to the Resources class